jantar1154/jantar1154/README.md

 # Welcome to my GitHub profile!

 ## About me
 Hello!
-My name is David Bednárek, a computer science student at VŠB-TUO in Ostrava.
+I am David Bednárek, a computer science student at VŠB-TUO in Ostrava.

 During my time at the university, I developed a fondness for low level programming and I want to do more of it in the future.